christiandudel/dtms/README.md

-- Data handling: functions for reshaping data, cleaning data, editing states, generating indicators of duration and number of occurrences of a state, indicators of censoring, general descriptive statistics, and descriptive information on different types of censoring.
+- Data handling: functions for reshaping data, cleaning data, editing states, generating indicators of duration and number of occurrences of a state, indicators of censoring, descriptive information on different types of censoring, and other general descriptive statistics.
-- Estimation of transition probabilities: builds on existing R packages, allowing for semiparametric estimation ([VGAM](https://cran.r-project.org/web/packages/VGAM)), random effects and random intercepts ([mclogit](https://cran.r-project.org/web/packages/mclogit)), and
+- Estimation of transition probabilities: semiparametric estimation ([VGAM](https://cran.r-project.org/web/packages/VGAM)), random effects and random intercepts ([mclogit](https://cran.r-project.org/web/packages/mclogit)), and